Cloud9Trader/oanda-adapter/README.md

 -   Rate limits REST requests according to OANDA limit with automatic queuing for delayed execution and warning logs.

 -   Returns instances from OANDA's definitions library at [https://github.com/oanda/v20-javascript](https://github.com/oanda/v20-javascript) for editor code hinting and content assist.

+-   OANDA endpoints return data specific to your account.
+Retrieves default account ID so client does not need to specify.

 See also [OANDA Developer's API](https://developer.oanda.com/rest-live-v20).